axvr/interlude/README.md

 # Refrain

-Collection of small, but useful Clojure utilities I've created that I frequently find myself replicating across programs.
+Collection of small, but useful Clojure, ClojureScript and ClojureCLR functions and macros I've created that I frequently find myself replicating across programs.

-Essentially this is my own personal version of [Medley](https://github.com/weavejester/medley), however they can work along-side each other.
+Essentially this library is my own personal version of [Medley](https://github.com/weavejester/medley), but you can use both at the same time as they mostly contain different things.

 ## Installation